tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 You will now explain what accuracy, precision, and recall is in relation to logistic regression models, as well as how to measure each metric.

-Open the slideshow, [NAVIGATE TO THE X section] on accuracy, precision, and recall, and highlight the following:
+Open the slideshow, go to the accuracy, precision, and recall section, and highlight the following:

 * Tell students that accuracy, precision, and recall* are especially important for classification models, which are **binary decision problems**.
 Binary decision problems have two possible correct answers: **True Positive** and **True Negative**.